aef/linebreak/README.md

 -----------

-Linebreak is a Ruby library for conversion of text between linebreak encoding formats of unix, windows or mac.
+Linebreak is a Ruby library for conversion of text between linebreak encoding formats of Unix, Windows or Mac.

 A command-line tool is available as separate gem named linebreak-cli.
 Earlier versions of Linebreak were called BreakVerter.